webiik/webiik/readme.md

 [Core](core.md)

 ## Webiik Skeleton
 Localization, user management, security, error reporting... everything solved.
 Just focus on your amazing website or web app.
+And one more thing, everything what is valid in Core is valid in Skeleton too.

 [Skeleton]()